Fubinator/planning-poker-discord-bot/README.md

 ### Finishing a question

-After a consensus has been reached and the team has decided on an amount of storypoints / ideal days / etc.. for the proposed user story, you can type `!storypoints` followed by the agreed amount of effort to tell the bot that the question has finished.
+After a consensus has been reached and the team has decided on an amount of storypoints / ideal days / etc. for the proposed user story, you can type `!storypoints` followed by the agreed amount of effort to tell the bot that the question has finished.

 #### Example